Abdisheik3/CryptoWatcher-api/README.md

 # CryptoWatcher
 ## Intro
 CryptoWatcher is a cryptocurrency tracking app that allows you to keep track of all your coins.
 You can add and delete any coins you wish to add to your watch list.
+You can also comment on coins to help your cryptos buddies.
 ## Team Roles
   - Abdiresac Sheikdon: Full Stack Developer
   - Abdiaziz Sheikh: Full Stack Developer